Installing Enterprise Issuer for Next-Gen Trust Security using Helm¶

 What's next?¶

-After installing Enterprise Issuer, configure it to connect to your Next-Gen Trust Security tenant.
+After installing Enterprise Issuer, create a VenafiIssuer or VenafiClusterIssuer resource to start issuing certificates.
 See Configuring Enterprise Issuer.